Natural Resources Division

 Old Calf Pasture

-The responsibility includes administering and enforcing the state Wetlands Protection Act and Concord Wetlands Bylaw, updating and implementing the Open Space and Recreation Plan, reviewing and monitoring Conservation Restrictions and Agricultural Preservation Restrictions, coordinating land protection efforts with various boards, committees, and organizations, providing stewardship over more than 1,400 acres of conservation land, developing and maintaining agricultural agreements , and developing and supporting community gardens on Town lands.
+This responsibility includes administering and enforcing the state Wetlands and Rivers Protection Acts and Concord Wetlands Bylaw, updating and implementing the Open Space and Recreation Plan, reviewing and monitoring Conservation Restrictions and Agricultural Preservation Restrictions, coordinating land acquisition and protection efforts with various boards, committees, and organizations, providing stewardship over more than 1,500 acres of conservation land, developing and maintaining agricultural agreements, and developing and supporting community gardens on Town lands.